ToniJeleva/Jira-Issue-Parser/README.md

 # Jira-Issue-Parser
-Parser Jira Issues from  https://jira.atlassian.com, which are issuetype in (Bug, Documentation, Enhancement) and updated > startOfWeek(), in XML or JSON file.
+Parses Jira Issues from  https://jira.atlassian.com, which are in issuetype in (Bug, Documentation, Enhancement) and updated > startOfWeek(), in XML or JSON file.

 ## Used
 Jira REST client library for Java.